-- Engage students with faculty research and areas of expertise.
+- Engage students with faculty research and areas of expertise

-- Offer cross-college collaborations, blended classrooms, and service or internship opportunities.
+- Offer cross-college collaborations, blended classrooms, and service or internship opportunities

-- Will be offered on a continuous basis and led by multiple faculty within the department.
+- Will be offered on a continuous basis and led by multiple faculty within the department

-- Thoughtfully serve students and disciplines underrepresented in the study abroad community.
+- Thoughtfully serve students and disciplines underrepresented in the study abroad community

-- Foster relationships with institutions overseas and expand study abroad opportunities for UHCL students in a broad range of academic disciplines.
+- Foster relationships with institutions overseas and expand study abroad opportunities for UHCL students in a broad range of academic disciplines

 Why Lead an Education Abroad Program?

-Excursions, field experience, and cultural activities are built into the program, leveraging the location to enhance learning.
+Excursions, field experiences, and cultural activities are built into the program, leveraging the location to enhance learning.
 Many provide opportunities for students to visit non-English speaking countries while doing their coursework in English.
 Class sizes are small allowing for an intimate learning environment.
 Faculty can share their knowledge and interest of another country and culture while at the same time work closely with students, helping shape their experience both in and out of the classroom through meaningful engagement abroad.
 UHCL is committed to creating a global campus.

-Complete and submit an online proposal form:
+- Complete and submit an online proposal form:

 |Spring semester & December/January winter break||April 1|

-|Fall and summer semesters||Oct.
-31|
+|Fall and summer semesters||October 31|

 Eligibility: Full-time faculty and lecturers are eligible to submit a Faculty-Led Education Abroad Program Proposal.
 This form must include departmental signatures.